KizzyCode/mtlsrules-traefik-golang/README.md

 ## ⚠️ **HAZMAT - Important Security Note** ⚠️
-The middleware does not verify the mTLS chain.
-You have to ensure that the certificate has already been validated by Traefik using `VerifyClientCertIfGiven` or `RequireAndVerifyClientCert` in the mTLS configuration.
+The middleware does not verify the mTLS certificate chain.
+You __MUST__ to ensure that the certificate has already been validated by Traefik using `VerifyClientCertIfGiven` or `RequireAndVerifyClientCert` in the mTLS configuration, or by another middleware upfront.

 ## Example Service Configuration